Menu

 The memorial is maintained by Souvenir Français and the municipality of Bathelemont les Bauzemont.

 The battlefield where the three solders were killed is nearby and a memorial marks the location.
-See site Rechicourt-la-Petite (Haut des Ruelles).
+See site Rechicourt-la-Petite (Haut des Ruelles), First Three Fallen American Soldiers in WW1 Marker.

 Monument Text: